Last Updated on March 27, 2021

 However, there are interesting differences between moderate and heavy alcohol consumption for older women.
 Because alcohol can increase the amount of estrogen in your system, a small amount of alcohol in your diet may actually have some beneficial impacts once your ovaries are less active.

-Benefits of increased estrogen in older women include improved cardiovascular health, stronger bone density, and better immune function.
+Benefits of increased estrogen9 in older women include improved cardiovascular health, stronger bone density, and better immune function.
 Higher estrogen levels may also reduce the risk of Alzheimer’s disease.

 Of course, if you are already taking additional estrogen, you may still want to be careful about moderate drinking.
 Alcohol and hormone replacement therapy (HRT) together may increase your estrogen levels too much.
 As referenced above, high estrogen continues to increase the risk of breast cancer into older age.
 However, if you aren’t taking HRT, a few servings of alcohol a week is better for your hormones after menopause than it is before.